wagov/wasocshared/tlp-green/advisories/20230214001-GREEN-Phishing-Campaign-n-and.md

 ## Recommendation
 The WA SOC recommends administrators follow the below steps to respond and remediate the active threat.

-- Search for and delete associated phishing emails, see [Remedoate malicious email delivered in Office 365](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/remediate-malicious-email-delivered-office-365?view=o365-worldwide) or undertake the below manually:
+- Search for and delete associated phishing emails, see [Remediate malicious email delivered in Office 365](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/remediate-malicious-email-delivered-office-365?view=o365-worldwide) or undertake the below manually:
     - Block network IOCs discovered via the attachment / URL analysis on DNS, firewalls, or proxies.
     - Block the phishing campaign based on senders, subjects, or other email artifacts via email gateway.
     - Try to delete phishing emails from inbox.